andreasmang/claire/doc/README-INSTALL.md

-## Building COLDREG
+## Building CLAIRE

-Before you can build COLDREG you need to
+Before you can build CLAIRE you need to

 * make sure that you have installed all *dependencies*
 * check the [makefile](makefile) before building the code: